- Detoxifies the Body

 Sleep and Insomnia: Yoga may help with difficulty falling asleep or remaining asleep.
 This is more important than it may sound, as we’ve learned that insomnia in cancer patients can be dangerous — not only by increasing fatigue and lessening the quality of life, but may even play a role in survival.

-Fatigue: In a few studies, yoga was associated with a significant decrease in the fatigue related to cancer and cancer treatments.
+Fatigue: In studies, yoga was associated with a significant decrease in the fatigue related to cancer and cancer treatments.
 This is also incredibly important, as the majority of people with cancer suffer from cancer-related fatigue.

 Anxiety: Through its centering activities and breathing practices, yoga may reduce anxiety associated with cancer and treatments.